code42/py42/CONTRIBUTING.md

 If the full process runs without any errors, your environment is set up correctly!
 You can also use `tox` to run sub-parts of the build, as explained below.

 ## Coding Style

-### General

-* Use syntax and built-in modules that are compatible with both Python 2 and 3.
-* Use the `py42._compat` module to create abstractions around functionality that differs between 2 and 3.

 ### Wrapping web APIs